bhcarpenter/craven/README.md

 **Controller instance methods:**

-- `render()` - A noop by default.
-Instances should override this method to populate the contents of the Controller's view.
 - `remove()` - Removes the `view` property from the DOM heirarchy, if it has been added to the page.

 ###Routing